nsdf-fabric/nsdf-slac/README.md

 ### 🖥️ NSDF Dark Matter CLI

 The [NSDF Dark Matter CLI](./nsdf_dark_matter_cli) offers a pool of operations to access the R68 dark matter dataset.
 The CLI can be used as part of a workflow to download data which can then be analyzed with the [NSDF Dark Matter Library](https://github.com/nsdf-fabric/nsdf-slac/tree/main/nsdf_dark_matter).
+Learn about the CLI from [CLI guide](./docs/cli.md).

 ### 📚 NSDF Dark Matter Library

 The [NSDF Dark Matter Library](./nsdf_dark_matter) offers a pool of operations to manipulate dark matter data from getting event metadata to detector channel data acquisition.
-Learn about the library usage in [library guide](./nsdf_dark_matter).
+Learn about the library usage in [library guide](./docs/library.md).

-## 📝 Docs

-[Dashboard.md](./docs/dashboard.md): Docs on each component from the dashboard.

 ## Related Publications